-In order to do that, please go to the section Add Service below to the Global Farm Parameters section, introduce the selected name for the service (servers in our example) and press Add.
+In order to do that, please go to the Tab Services and press in the button NEW SERVICE introduce the selected name for the service (servers in our example) and press APPLY.

-Select Redirect Type as Default and enable the Least Response algorithm in order to improve the sharing among the backends servers.
-Then, enable the Cookie insertion option with the Cookie Name set to eClinical_Cookie where Domain field is your application domain (eclinical.app.com in our example if our users will enter through http://eclinical.app.com) and Path field set to / in order to enable the cookie for the whole application.
-The TTL could be set to 0 and no persistence enabled.
+Now go to the created service with name servers, and enable the Cookie insertion option with the Cookie Name set to eClinical_Cookie where Domain field is your application domain (eclinical.app.com in our example if our users will enter through http://eclinical.app.com) and Path field set to / in order to enable the cookie for the whole application.
+The TTL could be set to 3600 (1 hour) and no persistence enabled.

 Finally, add the list of the backends IP addresses and port as it’s shown in the picture below.